-1.6 Confidentiality
+1.6.
+Confidentiality

-- We maintain that all matters relating to Child Protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' [DfE 2015] guidance - All staff are aware that they cannot promise a child to keep a disclosure confidential. - There is a lawful basis for Child Protection concerns to be shared with agencies who have a statutory duty for Child Protection. - Information will be shared with individuals within the school on a 'Need to Know Basis.
+We maintain that all matters relating to Child Protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' [DfE 2015] guidance

+- All staff are aware that they cannot promise a child to keep a disclosure confidential. - There is a lawful basis for Child Protection concerns to be shared with agencies who have a statutory duty for Child Protection. - Information will be shared with individuals within the school who 'need to know.'